Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 The Gaoians were plotting Shenanigans against Daar and Father Regaari, who were stuck dealing with the fallout of LOST CUB.
 There were promises of a visit in the next week or so for some mission closure and couch time, but Daar had responsibilities and had needed to delay.
 What could they do?
 Obviously, this affront could not go unanswered.

-["I don’t know if they’ll fall for it…"] Carebear was, as always, the cautious one. ["They check the mail pretty carefully, and Daar has the ‘most bestest’ nose."]
+["I don’t know if they’ll fall for it..."]
+Carebear was, as always, the cautious one. ["They check the mail pretty carefully, and Daar has the ‘most bestest’ nose."]

 The Gaoians chittered a bit at the Stoneback-ism, partly because Thurrsto’s imitation was so bad.
 He was a Whitecrest to the core and the Clan accent shone through.

 Adam swallowed his bite and chipped in.
 Gaori was fun to practice! ["Daar will *totally* smell it. *I* can smell it and I don’t care how well you wash the packaging, that’s not going away.
 Also, invisible ink might end badly.
 What if he gets some on the] President?
 Or the King?"

 "And y’all already did the ink trick," Firth grumbled from behind his mountain of diced chicken.
 "Try something different!
-Like, I dunno…send him caffeine?"
+Like, I dunno... send him caffeine?"

 Daar on caffeine was an experience Adam wouldn’t wish on anyone.
 Fortunately there was an easy escape.